7 cycling day trips from London

 Here’s a fantastic trek south of the capital to Kent’s scenic answer to the Surrey Hills.
 National Trust members (or, indeed, anybody else) will do well to head for the pretty town of Westerham, from where you can easily visit Churchill’s home at Chartwell, Quebec House, Emmetts Garden or - if you really feel like a woodland walk after all that riding - the wild expanses of Toys Hills or Limpsfield Chart.

-7. Central London — as little or as much as you like!
+As little or as much as you like